What is Metallic embroidery thread ?

 Metallic thread generally refers to the round, twisted speciality thread that is created by twisting and bonding a fine metallic foil around a strong core to create an exceptionally smooth, strong and pliable thread.
 The resultant thread has the shine of a real metal – be it silver, gold or bronze.
 They are mostly available in the shades of soft silver, silver, black-gold, bright gold, copper, and soft gold.

-Today Metallic thread looks like they are made of metal but are actually made of a synthetic material .
-But earlier Metallic thread used to consist of thin strips of metal (usually silver) wrapped around a silk or linen fiber; Nowadays it is made with a special type of plastic coated with metallic finish.
+Nowadays Metallic thread looks like they are made of metal but are actually made of a synthetic material.
+But earlier Metallic thread used to consist of thin strips of metal (usually silver) wrapped around a silk or linen fiber; Now it is made with a special type of plastic coated with metallic finish.

 They are usually used in combination with other embroidery thread – both in machine embroidery as well as hand embroidery .
-In cross stitch, needle point blackwork and other embroidery techniques they are used as a highlight, giving the work an opulence and grandeur .
-In goldwork embroidery metallic threads are used on their own fully, in all their glory – as a filling stitch as well as outline stitch.
+In cross stitch, needle point blackwork and other embroidery techniques they are used as a highlight, giving the work an opulence and grandeur.

 Different types of Metallic threads for embroidery